 Private Limousine Tour - See Rome in style with this four-hour guided tour of the highlights of Rome.
 This premium limousine tour is also available from Rome to the Tyrrhenian sea between Ostia and Anzio/Nettuno.

 Ostia Antica Ruins - are a large archaeological site at the harbor city of Ancient Rome.
-There is time to explore the medieval neighbourhood near the ruins as well.
+There is time to explore the medieval neighborhood near the ruins as well.

-But if you are craving for a deep into the sea to refresh from the 40°C temperatures, a good option is to go a little bit further to the town of Anzio.
+But if you are craving a dip in the sea, a good option is to go a little bit further to the town of Anzio.

-Here you will find a nicer setting with small cliffs, caves and plenty of Roman ruins directly on the beach.
+Anzio is a more picturesque setting with small cliffs, caves and plenty of Roman ruins directly on the beach.

 Recommended Hotels in Anzio

 Genzano is a little town on the edge of a volcanic lake called “Lago di Nemi”.

 It has a nice historical center with tiny alleys and cobbled streets.